 A one-year course in Forensic Science will draw on the curiosity and interest of many students.
-With the popularity of television programs like "CSI: Crime Science Investigations," many people are intrigued by the science of technology.
 Forensic Science is the application of basic biological, chemical and physics principles and technological practices.
 Students will learn basic science skills in fieldwork (collecting evidence) and laboratory work (analyzing evidence).
-This hands-on course will focus on scientific inquiry, logical thinking skills and problem-solving procedures.
-Units of study in this course are Crime Scene Investigation, hair, fibers & textiles, fingerprints, drug identification and toxicology, handwriting analysis, forgery, and counterfeiting, soil examination, glass evidence, pollen and spore examination, casts and impressions.
+This hands-on course will focus on scientific inquiry, logical thinking, problem-solving procedures and working in teams.
+Units of study in this course are Crime Scene Investigation, hair, fibers & textiles, fingerprints, drug identification and toxicology, handwriting analysis, forgery, and counterfeiting, soil examination, glass evidence, pollen and spore examination, casts, and impressions.
 Capstone courses are designed to give students the chance to apply the knowledge they have acquired throughout their education to real-world situations, and to encapsulate all the learning objectives.
-Students will complete a capstone project in each semester; Personal Evidence Portfolio & Mock Crime Scene Development and Processing.

-This course has been approved to meet the MMC senior year math-related credit requirement.
+Students will complete a capstone project in each semester, Personal Evidence Portfolio & Mock Crime Scene Development and Processing.
+This course has been approved to meet the MMC senior year math-related credit requirement.\